-The European scripts are all written from left to right.
+These scripts are all written from left to right.
 Many have separate lowercase and uppercase forms of the alphabet.
 Spaces are used to separate words.
 Accents and diacritical marks are used to indicate phonetic features and to extend the use of base scripts to additional languages.
 Some of these modification marks have evolved into small free-standing signs that can be treated as characters in their own right.

 The Latin script is used to write or transliterate texts in a wide variety of languages.
 The International Phonetic Alphabet (IPA) is an extension of the Latin alphabet, enabling it to represent the phonetics of all languages.
-Other Latin phonetic extensions are used for the Uralic Phonetic Alphabet.
+Other Latin phonetic extensions are used for the Uralic Phonetic Alphabet and the Teuthonista transcription system.

-The Latin alphabet is derived from the alphabet used by the Etruscans, who had adopted a Western variant of the classical Greek alphabet (Section 14.2, Old Italic).
+The Latin alphabet is derived from the alphabet used by the Etruscans, who had adopted a Western variant of the classical Greek alphabet (Section 8.6, Old Italic).
 Originally it contained only 24 capital letters.
 The modern Latin alphabet as it is found in the Basic Latin block owes its appearance to innovations of scribes during the Middle Ages and practices of the early Renaissance printers.

 The Cyrillic script was developed in the ninth century and is also based on Greek.
 Like Latin, Cyrillic is used to write or transliterate texts in many languages.
 The Georgian and Armenian scripts were devised in the fifth century and are influenced by Greek.
-Modern Georgian does not have separate uppercase and lowercase forms.